 Let’s get into today’s post as we grow your knowledge about this cigar.

 History of Smoking Weed

-When it comes to smoking weed, it appears that people have been doing so for over two millennia.
+When it comes to smoking weed, people have been doing so for over two millennia.

-Some researchers reported different evidence of ritual cannabis smoking in the archaeological record.
+Some researchers reported further evidence of ritual cannabis smoking in the archaeological record.

 This evidence comes from stone-filled braziers unearthed in different tombs in the Jirzankal Cemetery in the Pamir Mountains of China.

-Researchers found that the preserved 2.500-year-old braziers have some cannabinol traces, which forms after THC comes in contact with the air.
+Researchers found that the preserved 2.500-year-old braziers have some cannabinol traces, which form after THC comes in contact with the air.